 What’s a first look?
 A first look is a private reveal of you & your fiance(e) to each other.
 It happens before the ceremony and can be personalized in so many ways!

 My top priority is for you to have good photos.
 If a first look means more time to capture you and your people in a beautiful location, I’m on board!
 If not having a first look means we take photos later in the day with better lighting?
 Great!
 You’ll have less photos, but they’ll be killer.

 There is NO PRESSURE for you to chose a first look.
 It completely depends on the couple and the logistics of the day.
 What’s important is whether it’s right for you.

 Some ways to personalize:

-Here are some thoughts from my past couple Johanna & Paris who did a first look:
+Here are some thoughts from a past couple who did a first look:

 “Having a first look meant that the wedding and reception flowed together perfectly, there was no awkward gap where our friends and family were left milling around while we took all our photos.
 You lose the reveal in your ceremony, but if anything it makes that moment more magical, having already seen your beautiful bride all dressed up you can focus on the commitment you are about to make to each other.” – Casey, groom